bcorriveau/memblock/README.md

 The mbdumpstat() function prints out the space block statistics.

-The mbdumpmap() function prints of the space maps.
+The mbdumpmap() function prints out the space maps.

 The mbtestfree() function returns 1 if no memory is allocated in either space, 0 otherwise.